yalan2ny/ascalad-code-space/README.md

 ## Things to try

-Once you have this sample opened, you'll be able to work with it like you would locally.
+tabOnce you have this sample opened, you'll be able to work with it like you would locally.

 Some things to try: